 Monday, February 18, 2019

 I attended a workshop the other day, where John Chodacki, Director, UC Curation Center, California Digital Library, pitched an idea for a Data Repository, run by the non-profit organisation, Dryad.
-Dryad, accepts researcher's data, for a $600USD processing fee, checks the data description, and holds the data long-term to support a publication related to the data.
+Dryad, accepts researcher's data, for (as John mentions) around an average $120USD processing fee, which covers the curation cost to check all submissions (data files and data description), and to hold the data long-term to support a publication related to the data.
 Here are the slides and Etherpad.
-Per Dryad, the charge per publication is $120USD plus a storage fee if over 20Gb data ($50 per 10Gb).
-So a $600 total fee would be for storing about 100Gb of files.
+Per Dryad's website, the charge per publication is calculated as a $120USD processing fee plus a storage fee if a researcher submits over 20Gb data ($50 per 10Gb).
+Most datasets come under the data cap, John says.
 This fee is waived, upon request, for researchers from lower - middle income countries (per World Bank definitions).